The Best Plot Structure for Writing a Romantic Comedy

 A romantic comedy should always have a happy ending where either a long-term commitment or marriage is explicitly stated or heavily implied.
 You should show how your characters have changed and grown to help them reach this happy ending and how the sacrifice needed to overcome their conflicts is worth it.
 They give in to their romance, and your book should end with a moment of happily ever after, creating a new, joint ordinary world in which both the Protagonist and Love Interest are active participants.

 You can download the template below to use it for your next project and import it directly into Novlr.
-If you go to the My writing page from your Novlr dashboard and click on “Import,” the template will automatically split your project into acts and sections for easy plotting!
+If you go to the Projects page from your Novlr dashboard and click on “Import,” the template will automatically split your project into acts and sections for easy plotting!

 There is no “right” way to outline a novel.
 That’s why there are lots of different story structures out there.
 The trick is finding one that works for you and adapting it to suit your needs.
 Once you understand the way story structure works, it’s easy to bend the rules to make something unique to you.